Learning-Assisted Optimization for Transmission Switching: Numerical simulations

-Next, we analyze the results of the two remaining approaches: the $K$nn-B$\widehat{\text{M}}$ approach that uses the nearest neighbors to fix some binary variables and all the elements in the training to learn the big-M values as explained in Section~\ref{subs: $K$nn-B, $K$nn-M and $K$nn-BM}, and the All-$\widehat{\text{M}}$ approach described in the same section.
-The results of these two methods are provided in Table \ref{tab:ang_results} and allow us to draw some interesting conclusions.
+Next, we analyze the results of the two remaining approaches: the \emph{FixB-AngM} approach that uses the nearest neighbors to fix some binary variables and all the elements in the training to learn the big-M values as explained in Section~\ref{subs:proposed}, and the \emph{AngM} approach described in the same section.
+The results of these two methods for $\lambda=1$ are provided in Table \ref{tab:ang_results} and allow us to draw some interesting conclusions.
 First, both approaches lead to suboptimal solutions for some instances.
-This is understandable since, as explained in Section~\ref{subs: $K$nn-B, $K$nn-M and $K$nn-BM}, these methods set the big-M constants fully relying on the maximum angle difference revealed in the training set.
-Therefore, if the training set does not include an instance in which the actual maximum angle difference realizes, then the learned values of the big-M may leave the optimal solution out of the feasible region.
-In other words, while this strategy usually leads to very tight big-M values, it also increases the probabilities of having suboptimal or even infeasible solutions.
-This strategy is substantially different from approaches $K$nn-M and $K$nn-BM that learn shorter paths of connected lines based on the optimal solution of the OTS problem for the training data and recompute the big-M constants using \eqref{eq: big M Fattahi}.
+This is understandable since, as explained in Section~\ref{subs:proposed}, these methods set the big-M constants fully relying on the maximum angle difference observed in the training set.
+Therefore, if the training set does not include an instance in which the actual maximum angle difference realizes, then the learned values of the big-Ms may leave the optimal solution out of the feasible region.
+In other words, while this strategy usually leads to very tight big-M values, it also increases the probability of having suboptimal or even infeasible solutions.
+This strategy is substantially different from approaches \emph{FatM} and \emph{FixB-FatM} that learn shorter paths of connected lines based on the optimal solution of the OTS problem for the training data and recompute the big-M constants using \eqref{eq: big M Fattahi}.
 Since shorter paths are only updated under the unanimity of the nearest neighbors, this strategy leads to more conservative big-M values and, consequently, larger feasibility regions and computational times.
 These facts are confirmed by comparing Tables \ref{tab:binaries} and \ref{tab:ang_results}.
-For instance, for $K=50$, $K$nn-BM solves all instances to optimality and takes 12.33s in average, the $K$nn-B$\widehat{\text{M}}$ yields five suboptimal solutions but the average computational times is reduced to 0.7s only.
-The third relevant fact arises from the comparison of the average computational times of the two approaches in Table \ref{tab:ang_results}.
+For instance, for $K=50$, \emph{FixB-FatM} solves all instances to optimality and takes 12.33s in average, the \emph{FixB-AngM} yields five suboptimal solutions but the average computational times is reduced to 0.7s only.
+The third relevant fact arises from the comparison of the average computational times of the two approaches in Table~\ref{tab:ang_results}.
 As observed, these times are particularly similar for all values of $K$.
-This leads us to conclude that the obtained big-M constants are so tight that fixing some binary variables does not have a significant impact of the computational burden.
-For completeness, Figure \ref{fig:ang_results} compares the number of problems solved by $K$nn-B$\widehat{\text{M}}$ for 50 neighbors and All-$\widehat{\text{M}}$ with the benchmark.
+This leads us to conclude that the obtained big-M constants are so tight that fixing some binary variables does not have a significant impact on the computational burden.
+For completeness, Figure \ref{fig:ang_results} compares, for $\lambda=1$, the number of problems solved by \emph{FixB-AngM} for 50 neighbors and \emph{AngM} with the benchmark.
 Notice that these two methodologies are able to solve most instances in less than 5 seconds, while only 250 instances are solved by the benchmark in that time.
 This figure also proves that fixing the binary variables has a negligible effect on the computational savings.